ejsadiarin/spellbook/README.md

 - [ ] integrate "universal" daily quests
     - [ ] integrate markdown parsing for todos
         - add notifications for daily quests that are not yet completed (not yet checked with [x])

+- [ ] GUI for custom kubernetes operator controller API
+    - ability to control and configure kubernetes homelab via custom operator

+- [ ] spellbook agents for monitoring system information on local and remote hosts
+    - like beszel/glance agents (see their repos like glance pkg sysinfo)